wookdev/munged-org/rofl/haystack.md

 **Macintosh:** You click on "Find", then type in "needle".
-The Mac then takes so long to pull the haystack apart that you forget what you wanted the needle for.</p>
+The Mac then takes so long to pull the haystack apart that you forget what you wanted the needle for.

 **UNIX:** You spend half an hour trying to figure out how to do it.
 In desperation, you post to a newsgroup for help.
-The day afterwards, someone mails you a two-line shell script which burns the haystack, finds the needle with a magnet and then rebuilds the haystack from its ashes.</p>
+The day afterwards, someone mails you a two-line shell script which burns the haystack, finds the needle with a magnet and then rebuilds the haystack from its ashes.

 **Windoze:** You click on "Find" then type in "needle".
-It only takes 3 minutes to find the haystack if you've got more the 8Mb, but the magnet provided is too weak to find the needle.</p>
+It only takes 3 minutes to find the haystack if you've got more the 8Mb, but the magnet provided is too weak to find the needle.

 **Risc-OS:** You select the "Find" option from the pop-up menu and then type in"needle".
-Half the time it finds the needle in less than a quarter of a second, but the other half it crashes and says "Find has suffered a fatal internal error (type=5) and must exit immediately".</p>
+Half the time it finds the needle in less than a quarter of a second, but the other half it crashes and says "Find has suffered a fatal internal error (type=5) and must exit immediately".

 **Prolog:** You ask it to find the needle, and it figures out for itself that it needs to burn the haystack.
-Unfortunately the magnet runs out of stack space.</p>
+Unfortunately the magnet runs out of stack space.

 **Postscript:** You describe the exact curvature of each bit of straw to the interpreter which then looks for the needle and attempts to return it